 What other requirements and resources are there for my ongoing CPD?

 If you are an NHS professional, you must also complete e-SRH module 18 (for LoC IUT) or e-SRH module 17 (for LoC SDI) during the two years before your recertification date.

 To access the e-SRH learning modules, please register with e-Learning for Healthcare (e-LfH).

 If you are not an NHS professional, you may instead complete Faculty-approved distance learning e.g. the latest CEU IUT / CEU SDI guidance and self-assessment questions.

 You should also be up-to-date with basic life support and anaphylaxis training in accordance with your employer’s policy.

 Finally, please submit a log covering a consecutive 12 month period that started no more than 24 months before your recertification date.

 - For LoC IUT, this log should show 12 insertions, showing at least two different types of IUT method in conscious women.

-- For LoC SDI, the log should show at least six SDI procedures, including at least one insertion and one removal.
+- For LoC SDI Insertion and Removal (LoC SDI-IR), the log should show 6 procedures including at least one insertion and one removal.

 If you apply for recertification more than six weeks after your recertification date, you must: